rstein66/rstein66.github.io/_projects/msms-ne-album.md

 Thank you very much to following for their time and guidance:

-- Course instructor [Rosanna N Flouty](https://as.nyu.edu/faculty/rosanna-n-flouty.html), NYU Clinical Associate Professor and Museum Studies Program Director
+- Course instructor [Rosanna N. Flouty](https://as.nyu.edu/faculty/rosanna-n-flouty.html), NYU Clinical Associate Professor and Museum Studies Program Director
 - [Josh Goldblum](https://www.linkedin.com/in/joshgoldblum/), Founder and CEO of Bluecadet
 - [Alice Walker](https://www.linkedin.com/in/alicedowwalker/), New Business Strategist at Local Projects